Quasi-likelihood

 In statistics, quasi-likelihood methods are used to estimate parameters in a statistical model when exact likelihood methods, for example maximum likelihood estimation, are computationally infeasible.
 Due to the wrong likelihood being used, quasi-likelihood estimators lose asymptotic efficiency compared to, e.g., maximum likelihood estimators.
 Under broadly applicable conditions, quasi-likelihood estimators are consistent and asymptotically normal.
 The asymptotic covariance matrix can be obtained using the so-called sandwich estimator.
-Examples of quasi-likelihood methods are the generalized estimating equations and pairwise likelihood approaches.
+Examples of quasi-likelihood methods include the generalized estimating equations and pairwise likelihood approaches.

 History

 The term quasi-likelihood function was introduced by Robert Wedderburn in 1974 to describe a function that has similar properties to the log-likelihood function but is not the log-likelihood corresponding to any actual probability distribution.
 He proposed to fit certain quasi-likelihood models using a straightforward extension of the algorithms used to fit generalized linear models.

 Application to overdispersion modelling

 Quasi-likelihood estimation is one way of allowing for overdispersion, that is, greater variability in the data than would be expected from the statistical model used.
 It is most often used with models for count data or grouped binary data, i.e. data that would otherwise be modelled using the Poisson or binomial distribution.